How to Interview When You Already Have a Job

 Negotiation and Managing Counteroffers

 Negotiate from a place of facts: market research, your measurable impact, and the value you will bring.
-Keep negotiation communications professional and focused on the role and responsibilities rather than personal dissatisfaction.
+Keep negotiation communications professional and focused on the role and responsibilities—not just personal dissatisfaction.

 If your current employer counters your external offer, evaluate it based on the same criteria you used to pursue the offer: scope, growth path, stability, and alignment with mobility goals.
 Counteroffers can solve short-term issues but sometimes mask deeper problems.
 If you accept a counteroffer, set clear, documented expectations for changes and a timeline to ensure accountability.